-If you wonder where the sounds and sights in the skull-sized infinite kingdom that is your mind come from, who else can experience the world (dogs, mice, flies, bacteria, matter itself), whether brain organoids, digital computers or sophisticated cyborg can ever be conscious, the (im)-possibility of mind-uploading, and related themes, The Feeling of Life Itself – Why Consciousness is Everywhere But Can’t be Computed this short book is for you.
+If you wonder where the sounds and sights in the skull-sized infinite kingdom that is your mind come from, who else can experience the world (dogs, mice, flies, bacteria, matter itself), whether brain organoids, digital computers or sophisticated cyborg can ever be conscious, the (im)-possibility of mind-uploading, and related themes, The Feeling of Life Itself – Why Consciousness is Widespread But Can’t be Computed this short book is for you.

 I experience the world – I see a verdant forest, enjoy the delectable taste of Nutella, am in love or am upset.
 That’s what consciousness is: any experience, no matter how banal or exalted.
 But how it is that an organ like the brain can give rise to feelings?
 That seems distinctly odd.
 Nothing in physics, chemistry or biology prepares us for this seemingly miraculous fact – that certain material systems can have inner states.
 That’s the beating heart of the ancient mind-body problem.

 Until recently, the only tools to explore the mind were introspection – a relative barren enterprise given that so much of the mind is inaccessible to consciousness – and philosophical armchair speculations.
 But now there is a growing science of consciousness.
 We can detect and track the footsteps that any conscious experience leaves in the brain.
 This is the modern quest for the neural correlates of consciousness, a research program that the molecular biologist and co-discoverer of the double-stranded nature of DNA, Francis Crick, and I articulated many years ago.
 Much progress has been achieved since then in understanding what regions of the brain are responsible for generating experience, and how the waxing and waning of consciousness over the course of the day and the night is reflected in the underlying brain activity.